phamviet/blogtui/content/blog/mirror-bitbucket-to-aws-codecommit/index.md

 You can use an existing key pair if your key requirements differ from the Bitbucket 2048-bit RSA keys.

-For security reasons, you should never add your own personal SSH key – you should use an existing bot key instead.
+For security reasons, you should never add your own personal SSH key.

 > 1. Any SSH key you use in Pipelines should not have a passphrase.
 > 2. Bitbucket Pipelines supports one SSH key per repository